Indian billionaire Mukesh Ambani would rather buy Arsenal over Manchester United and Liverpool - Paper Talk

-Plus: Cristiano Ronaldo's relationship with long-time agent Jorge Mendes is deteriorating; Leicester City are ready to make an offer of£40m for Morocco midfielder Azzedine Ounahi; Man United are pressing on with plans to target Porto's Portugal goalkeeper Diogo Costa
+Plus: Cristiano Ronaldo's relationship with long-time agent Jorge Mendes is deteriorating; Leicester City are ready to make an offer of £40m for Morocco midfielder Azzedine Ounahi; Man Utd are pressing on with plans to target Porto's Portugal goalkeeper Diogo Costa

 All the top stories and transfer rumours from Wednesday's newspapers...